drewmjohnston/drewmjohnston.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I'm a Postdoctoral Research Scientist at Meta.
+I'm a Member of the Technical Staff at OpenAI, working as a data scientist on the economic research team.

-At Meta, I work with the Social Capital Lab, studying the connections between social ties, places, and economic opportunity.
+Before that, I worked at Meta's Social Capital Lab, studying the connections between social ties, places, and economic opportunity.

 I received my PhD in Economics from Harvard University in 2024, where I was advised by Raj Chetty, Ed Glaeser, and Jesse Shapiro.

-Before that, I studied at Columbia University, where I received a BA in Computer Science and Economics.
+As an undergraduate, I studied economics and computer science at Columbia University.

 <br>